StefanGrimminck/ES6-T62/assignment4/paper.md

 |30	|	PWM1_PIN_LEVEL	|	n.v.t. |
 |15:8|		PWM1_RELOADV	|	Fout = [PWM_CLK / PWM_RELOADV] / 256|
 |7:0	|	PWM1_DUTY	|	[LOW]/[HIGH] = [PWM_DUTY] / [256-PWM_DUTY]|

+##Testing

+To test our module, we used an oscilloscope connected to the correct pins on the LPC board.
+The pins that have to be used can be found in the schematic that was delivered with the board.